- Page Count: 416

 - Katharine is the poisoner, but her gift is seemingly weak.
 She doesn’t have the ability to survive any poison like she should, so she’s been steadily poisoned throughout her life in order to build an immunity.
 So now she’s super frail & covered in scabs, her hair is falling out, and she’s pretty starved for love.
 The nephew of the woman raising her becomes her main love interest, but he’s also got plans of his own.

 - Mirabella is an elemental and the sweetest sister by far.
 She also happens to be the strongest.
 (The other two don’t really seem to have very much power).
 She genuinely does not want to harm her sisters and still remembers how they wanted to protect each other when they were very young.
 Mirabella grieved for a year after they were separated.

 - Arsinoe is a naturalist whose gift is pretty much nonexistent.
 She has a wide group of characters supporting her to the point where her story almost feels like it’s more about her friend Jules at times.
 Jules was actually one of the strongest characters and had the most interesting story.
 I cared about Arsinoe the least, but her story does get more interesting as it gets tangled in with the rest.

 Even though one of the potential suitors says that to befriend a queen “feels a little like befriending a cow on its way to slaughter,” each sister develops relationships to some extent.
 And it all turns into SUCH a wonderful tangled mess.
-There is a love triangle, but it’s definitely not the one you’d expect.
+There is a love triangle, but it’s definitely not the one you expect.

-I really enjoyed the premise, the medieval-type fantasy setting, and how invested I was in the story, but it did take me time to connect with this book.
+So I really enjoyed the premise, the medieval-type fantasy setting, and how invested I was in the story, but it did take me time to connect with this book.
 It took a bit of effort to get at the story and keep everyone straight, so the execution could have been better.
-I didn’t totally click with the present tense writing style at first, either, but that’s just me.
+And I didn’t totally click with the present tense writing style at first, either, but that’s just me.

 Thank you to the publisher for sending me an ARC!